-We now summarize our contributions in this paper. \begin{enumerate} \item We propose a new robust score-based quickest change detection algorithm that can be applied to score-based models and unnormalized models, namely, statistical models whose density involves an unknown normalizing constant. \resp{We generalize the SCUSUM algorithm of \cite{wu_IT_2024} to propose a robust score-based variant which we refer to as RSCUSUM.} \resp{As with the SCUSUM method}, the role of Kullback-Leibler divergence in classical change detection is replaced with the Fisher divergence between the pre-and post-change distributions\resp{, and the role of log-likelihood ratios is replaced with differences between Hyv\"arinen scores (\cite{hyvarinen2005estimation})}.
+We now summarize our contributions in this paper. \begin{enumerate} \item We propose a new robust score-based quickest change detection (RSCUSUM) algorithm that can be applied to score-based models and unnormalized models. \resp{As with the SCUSUM method from \cite{wu_IT_2024}}, the role of Kullback-Leibler divergence in classical change detection is replaced with the Fisher divergence between the pre- and post-change distributions\resp{, and the role of log-likelihood ratios is replaced with differences between Hyv\"arinen scores (\cite{hyvarinen2005estimation})}.
 This algorithm is introduced in Section~\ref{sec:RSCUSUM_algorithm}.

-\item Our generalized RSCUSUM algorithm can address unknown pre- and post-change models.
-Specifically, assuming that the pre- and post-change laws belong to known families of distributions which are convex, we identify a least favorable pair of distributions which are nearest in terms of Fisher divergence.
+\item The RSCUSUM algorithm can address unknown pre- and post-change models.
+Specifically, assuming that the pre- and post-change laws belong to known families of distributions that are convex, we identify a least favorable pair of distributions that are nearest in terms of Fisher divergence.
 We then show that the RSCUSUM algorithm can consistently detect each post-change distribution from each pre-change distribution from the relevant families, and is robust in this sense.
 This analysis is provided in Section~\ref{sec:theoritical_analysis}.

-\item We provide an effective method to identify the least favorable post-change distribution among pre- and post-change families.
-This is in contrast to the setup in \cite{unnikrishnan2011minimax} where a stochastic boundedness characterization makes it harder to identify the least favorable distribution.
+\item We provide an effective method to identify the least favorable distributions among pre- and post-change families.
+This is in contrast to the setup in \cite{unnikrishnan2011minimax}, where a stochastic boundedness characterization makes it harder to identify the least favorable distributions.
 This result is presented in Section~\ref{sec:least_favorable_distribution}.

 \item \resp{As with the SCUSUM algorithm, the RSCUSUM algorithm is a score-based algorithm where cumulative scores do not enjoy a standard martingale characterization.
-This differentiates RSCUSUM and SCUSUM from the classic CUSUM method, which leverages the fact that the likelihood ratios form a martingale under the pre-change model~\cite{lai1998information,woodroofe1982nonlinear}.
-We generalize the analysis of the delay and false-alarm of the SCUSUM method to the robust case.
+This differentiates the RSCUSUM algorithm and the SCUSUM algorithm from the classical CUSUM algorithm, which leverages the fact that the likelihood ratios form a martingale under the pre-change model~\cite{lai1998information,woodroofe1982nonlinear}.
+We generalize the analysis of the delay and false alarm of the SCUSUM method to the robust case.
 This analysis is presented in Section~\ref{sec:theoritical_analysis}.}

 \item We identify the least-favorable distribution for a specific case involving Gaussian mixture models.
 We then demonstrate the effectiveness of the RSCUSUM algorithm through simulation studies on a Gaussian mixture model and a Gauss-Bernoulli Restricted Boltzmann Machine (\cite{gbrbm_without_tears}).
 The identification of the least-favorable distributions for this model class is presented in Section~\ref{sec:least_favorable_distribution} with simulation results presented in Section~\ref{sec:results}. \end{enumerate}